sfuphantom/firmware/queue-pipeline/tasks/Agent1/Readme.md

 # Agent Task
 This task is in charge of reading a GPIO pin and outputting the data to a queue to be processed by the Actor.
-The beauty of this architecture is that each task is simple, and has a well-defined interface.

 The code below can be easily separated into its hardware and software parts.
 Those working on hardware can develop a single function to read the signals and then integrate their code into a task by adding the boilerplate queue code at the bottom.

-For those unfamiliar with freeRTOS, the ```vTaskDelay``` function will essentially yield execution of this task for 100ms to allow other tasks to run.
+For those unfamiliar with freeRTOS, the ```vTaskDelay``` function will yield execution of this task for 100ms to allow other tasks to run.
 This means that the data is more or less sampled at 10Hz.
 ```
 void vTaskAgent1(void* pvParams){